JMLLincoln/Humanoid-Robot-Playing-Memory-Card-Games/README.md

 ---

 ## Goal
 The goal of this project is to create the backend for a humanoid robot.
-It should be able to 'see' the game board, detect individual cards, select a card based on a neural network, and act accordingly (hand gestures, speach, facial expressions).
+It should be able to 'see' the game board, detect individual cards, select a card based on a neural network, and act accordingly (hand gestures, speech, facial expressions).
 Maybe not all of the humanoid features will be implemented but I'll give it a go.